Radnor Township, Pennsylvania: Landmarks

-St. Thomas of Villanova Church in Villanova is known for its Gothic revival architecture.
+St. Thomas of Villanova Church in Villanova is known for its Gothic Revival architecture.
 The church, built between 1883 and 1887, is considered to have been the tallest man-made structure between the Delaware River and Lancaster at the time of its construction.
 Today, the church is nearly entirely whitewashed on the interior and lit by blue stained glass windows.
 Much of the original decoration has been preserved, although moved to different locations in the parish and campus.
 The windows enclosing the nave depict the life of St. Augustine.

 St. David's Episcopal Church, whose graveyard, and buildings begun in 1715, is listed on the National Register of Historic Places.
 The grave yard hosts many founders including the celebrated revolutionary General “Mad” Anthony Wayne.
-It is rumored his ghost periodically travels from the st Davids church yard to the site of his death located in western, PA.

 The Bridge in Radnor Township No.1, Bridge in Radnor Township No.2, Camp-Woods, Chanticleer, Downtown Wayne Historic District, Glenays, North Wayne Historic District, Pennsylvania Railroad Station at Wayne, Radnor Friends Meetinghouse, South Wayne Historic District, Wayne Hotel, and Woodcrest are listed on the National Register of Historic Places.

 Other historic structures in Radnor Township include the Sorrel Horse, a former tavern located on Conestoga Road that sheltered George Washington and Lafayette during the Continental Army's retreat back to Philadelphia from the Battle of Brandywine.